minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### The application will be accessed by users from different geographic regions of the world to upload and download video files that can reach a maximum size of 10 gigabytes.

-(For smaller than 1GB) Use Amazon S3 for hosting the web application and use Amazon S3 Transfer Acceleration (Amazon S3TA) to reduce the latency that geographically dispersed users might face
+(For larger than 1GB) Use Amazon S3 for hosting the web application and use Amazon S3 Transfer Acceleration (Amazon S3TA) to reduce the latency that geographically dispersed users might face
 (For smaller than 1GB) Use Amazon S3 for hosting the web application and use Amazon CloudFront for faster distribution of content to geographically dispersed users

 #### A cost-effective serverless solution for its flagship application that has both static and dynamic content